Accountability - Competency

 - Encourages employees to set challenging but achievable goals.

 Outcomes and ResultsOutcomes and Results emphasizes taking ownership of the final deliverables and end goals.
 This dimension focuses on accepting responsibility for what is ultimately achieved (or not achieved), including accountability for project outcomes and personal performance.
-It reflects a commitment to delivering tangible results and accepting the implicationsâsuccess or failure--of one's efforts.
-The emphasis is on the what: the outcomes and impacts of actions taken.
+It reflects a commitment to delivering tangible results and accepting the implications--success or failure--of one's efforts.
+The emphasis is on the "what" (the outcomes and impacts of actions taken).

 - Takes full responsibility for project outcomes.